Frank1o3/No-Recoil/README.md

 - `1`: The second delay setting for the gun.

 **Example**:

-"CustomGun" {
-    "0": 0.5,
-    "1": 15,
-    "Y-Offset": 2
+json "CustomGun": { "0": 0.5, "1": 15, "Y-Offset": 2 }
-}

-This line adds a custom gun named "CustomGun" with a speed of 2, a first delay of 500 miliseconds, and a second delay of 15.
+This line adds a custom gun named "CustomGun" with a speed of 2, a first delay of 500 milliseconds, and a second delay of 15.

 ## Editing the Script

-If you want do edit the script got to [SETUP.md](https://github.com/Frank1o3/No-Recoil.py/files/15050255/SETUP.md)
+If you want to edit the script, go to [SETUP.md](https://github.com/Frank1o3/No-Recoil.py/files/15050255/SETUP.md)